-HUMAN RIGHTS & ETHICAL HUMAN CAPITAL ENVIRONMENTAL RESPONSIBILITY SOURCING MANAGEMENT Environmental Goals and Human Rights and Ethical Human Capital Management: Initiatives: Sourcing: • Increase the percentage of women • Annually achieve 100% social • Eliminate virtually all plastic in in director and above roles packaging for new products by the compliance audit rate for all globally to 50% by 2025. end of 2022. third-party vendor Expand ethnically and racially sub-contractor facilities, as well Expand our industry-first toy diverse employee representation as 100% follow-up audit rate for recycling program, in partnership in the U.S. to 25% by 2025. all facilities with pending with TerraCycle (a leader in • Include a 50% diverse slate of remediation issues. product recycling outside of candidates for all open U.S. • Require third-party factories to municipal recycling). positions where there is participate and complete the Achieve on an annual basis 100% underrepresentation.
-Hasbro Ethical Sourcing renewable energy across owned/ Academy, a 30-hour, e-learning operated facilities. social compliance course, which • Evaluate the climate impacts of our trains and reinforces Hasbro's supply chain and set reduction rigorous ethical sourcing goals for our suppliers. requirements. · Evaluate the possibility of setting a • Empower female factory workers net zero emissions goal. through our Worker Well-Being Reduce energy consumption by program through training on life-25%, greenhouse gas emissions by enhancing skills and knowledge 20%, waste to landfill by 50%, such as nutrition, reproductive water consumption by 15%, by the health, problem solving and end of 2025. financial literacy.
+ENVIRONMENTAL HUMAN CAPITAL HUMAN RIGHTS & ETHICAL RESPONSIBILITY SOURCING MANAGEMENT Environmental Goals and Initiatives: Human Rights and Ethical Sourcing: Human Capital Management: • Annually achieve 100% social compliance · Eliminate virtually all plastic in packaging for · Increase the percentage of women in director new products by the end of 2022. audit rate for all third-party vendor and above roles globally to 50% by 2025. sub-contractor facilities, as well as 100% · Expand our industry-first toy recycling program, · Expand ethnically and racially diverse follow-up audit rate for all facilities with in partnership with TerraCycle (a leader in employee representation in the U.S. to 25% pending remediation issues. product recycling outside of municipal by 2025. • Require third-party factories to participate and recyclina).
+Include a 50% diverse slate of candidates for complete the Hasbro Ethical Sourcing · Achieve on an annual basis 100% renewable all open U.S. positions where there is Academy, a 30-hour, e-learning social energy across owned/operated facilities. underrepresentation. compliance course, which trains and Evaluate the climate impacts of our supply reinforces Hasbro's rigorous ethical sourcing chain and set reduction goals for our suppliers. requirements.
+Evaluate the possibility of setting a net zero · Empower female factory workers through our emissions goal.
+Worker Well-Being program through training on life-enhancing skills and knowledge such · Reduce energy consumption by 25%, greenhouse gas emissions by 20%, waste to as nutrition, reproductive health, problem solving and financial literacy. landfill by 50%, water consumption by 15%, by the end of 2025.